jolicode/GifExceptionBundle/README.md

 ![Demo](Resources/doc/images/screenshot.png)

-*Be aware that we could not be held responsible for any loss of productivity.*
+*Be aware that we can not be held responsible for any loss of productivity.*

 ## Installation